 Applicant domicile (high level)

-Applicant's area of permanent residence summarised at a high level, individual UK country.
+An applicant's area of permanent residence summarised at a high level, by individual UK country, EU, and not EU.
 This variable is derived from domicile as declared by the applicant and does not guarantee fee status.